Chargebackhit API Reference

 Get started

 Chargebackhit provides API that empowers you to process and manage alerts.
 Chargebackhit APIs accept and return JSON in the HTTP body.
-You can interact with the APIs directly using your preferred HTTP/REST library or leverage one of ours.
+You can interact with the APIs directly using your preferred HTTP/REST library or one of the client libraries provided by Chargebackhit.

 Environment Base URL